 N.B: For your comfort and safety, Skiworld reserves the right to only allow access to approved third party suppliers offering goods and services within our properties.

-All descriptions in our brochure, or made orally or in writing (including our website) are given in good faith based on information believed to be correct at the time.
+All descriptions on our website or any printed material produced by us, or made orally or in writing are given in good faith based on information believed to be correct at the time.
 As information is prepared well in advance of the opening of ski resorts, it is inevitable that some details will change since content was prepared.
 This is outside our control.

-We reserve the right to make changes to the information on our website and in our brochure at the point of booking or as soon as they are made known to us.
-Our reservations staff will have the most up-to-date information and we will do our utmost to notify you of changes before your departure.
-If changes occur after you have booked we will do our best to inform you however, we will limit the advice to what we feel is an important part of our contract or which we fell will affect the enjoyment of your holiday.
+We reserve the right to make changes to the information on our website and in our printed material and at the point of booking or as soon as they are made known to us.
+Our reservations team will have the most up-to-date information and we will do our utmost to notify you of changes before your departure.
+If changes occur after you have booked we will do our best to inform you however, we will limit the advice to what we feel is an important part of our contract or which we feel will affect the enjoyment of your holiday.

 To help us do this, we ask that you advise us of any particular facilities that are important to you at the time of booking.

 We will also post these amendments on our website so please check the details of your accommodation on www.skiworld.co.uk.

 Photographs of rooms represent the type of accommodation available but not all rooms will be the same shape, size or style, especially in privately owned chalets which are often people’s homes.
 Please note that family rooms are not necessarily larger than the norm.
 Descriptions of apartments are a guide only, as all are individually owned and differ from one another.

 If specific wine, drinks, food or toiletries mentioned on our website or in our printed material are unavailable locally or have been significantly increased in price, we reserve the right to substitute them for suitable alternatives.